valhuber/ApiLogicServer/README.md

 ### Status

-Initially released 1/19/2021, the project has stabilized:

-* The [default Northwind project](https://github.com/valhuber/ApiLogicServer/wiki/Sample-Database) is working with for both the API and the web app, with pre-created logic (good to explore for examples)

-*   We have tested several sqlite databases, and several MySQL databases - see [status here.](https://github.com/valhuber/ApiLogicServer/wiki/Testing) These are successfully creating / executing the API and the web app.
+We have tested several sqlite databases, and several MySQL databases -
+    see [status here.](https://github.com/valhuber/ApiLogicServer/wiki/Testing)

 We are tracking [issues in git](https://github.com/valhuber/ApiLogicServer/issues).